 On behalf of the faculty in the Department of Public Health, I welcome you to our Master of Public Health Program and offer my best wishes for your success.
-Because of your outstanding academic qualifications and experience, you join a select group of students in pursuit of the MPH degree.
+You join a select group of students in pursuit of the MPH degree.
 Over the next two years, we look forward to working closely with you toward the successful completion of your academic program.